QuickOPC on .NET

 QuickOPC is a set of .NET components that simplify the task of integrating OPC into applications.
 Reading a value from OPC Data Access or OPC Unified Architecture server, or writing a data value can be achieved in just one or two lines of code.

 QuickOPC is a radically new approach to access OPC data.
-Traditionally, OPC.NET required complicated code, no matter whether you used OPC custom or automation interfaces.
+Traditionally, OPC in .NET required complicated code, no matter whether you used OPC custom or automation interfaces.
 OPC Server objects must be instantiated, OPC Group objects must be created and manipulated, OPC Items must be added and managed properly, and subscriptions must be established and maintained.
 Too many lines of error-prone .NET code must have been written to achieve a simple goal – reading or writing a value.
 QuickOPC saves you all that hassle.

 The components can be used from various .NET languages and environments.
 The available examples show how the components can be used from C#, Visual Basic.NET, managed C++, and F#.
 Windows Forms, ASP.NET pages, Windows services, console applications, and WPF applications are all supported.
 For example. you can develop HMI-s, or OPC Loggers with QuickOPC.
 The development tool we have targeted primarily is Visual Studio.
 Both 32-bit and 64-bit applications can be created.
 If you like LINQPad, you can use it to quickly test out your code and ideas with QuickOPC.